mission-peace/protobuf-example/README.md

 This repository has examples for protobuf usage.

+Read https://developers.google.com/protocol-buffers/docs/javatutorial to know more about protobuf.

 <h3> How to use this repository </h3>
 * Install JDK8 https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html